 Everyone goes through stressful days at work.
 But for some employees, it’s not just about the hashtag of #MondayBlues!
 In fact, stress becomes the regular visitor and their reality.
 This can also be dubbed metaphorically as a disease of the modern day Work Culture – Employee Burnout!

 But the question is, how common is Employee Burnout and what exactly bolsters this?

 This is no longer a fish story since a recent survey has validated this problem among tech workers.
 This survey conducted by Team Blind, required tech workers from several companies to disclose about their main source of burnout.
-Turns out, about 22.9 percent of the respondents claimed that the main reason for employee burnout is poor leadership and unclear direction.
+Turns out, about 22.9% of the respondents claimed that the main reason for employee burnout is poor leadership and unclear direction.
 This reason tops the list that has another set of options to choose from, namely, overwork, toxic culture, and insufficient reward benefits.

 Again, it may come as a surprise that work-overload, although a major factor of burnout, still wasn’t the number one factor.
-A toxic work culture was spelt out to be a major cause, followed by a lack of control, career growth prospects and other bells and whistles.
+Toxic work culture was spelt out to be a major cause, followed by a lack of control, career growth prospects and other bells and whistles.

 The Employee Burnout Fiasco

 Blind, an anonymous review service, surveyed almost 10,000 workers seeking the main reason for employee burnout in their company.

 This survey was done through an intelligent course of action.
 A new user is required to sign up to the Blind via work id.
 After entering their workplace and proving the credibility of their employment, they answer the posed query.
 Blind compiles a list that shows which company have reported “poor leadership” or “toxic work culture” and subsumes it.